 JRS Southern Africa

-JRS Southern Africa now consists of offices in Malawi, South Africa, Angola and Zimbabwe, with a regional office located in Johannesburg, South Africa.
-Efforts in this region focus on emergency services and support, education, training, and legal assistance.
+JRS Southern Africa is currently present in Malawi, South Africa, Angola, and Zimbabwe.
+The regional office is located in Johannesburg, South Africa.

 Johannesburg, South Africa

 +27 11 618 3403Visit the JRS Southern Africa Facebook Page